-The Specialist Studies will be conducted from January to April 2008.
+Preparation for the specialist studies has commenced and, pending acceptance of the Terms of Reference in the Scoping Report, will be concluded by April 2008.
 The draft Environmental Impact Assessment Report is scheduled for public review over a period of 30 days in about April 2008 and, thereafter, it will be finalised for submission to the Authorities.

-Environmental Authorisation is anticipated by October 2008, which, would enable the Department of Water Affairs and Forestry to commence construction during the second half of 2009.
+Environmental Authorisation is anticipated by October 2008, which would enable the Department of Water Affairs and Forestry to commence construction during the second half of 2009.